ska80/Idris2-SH/docs/source/backends/refc.rst

 This code generator does not yet support `:exec`, just `:c`.

-Also note that, if you link with any dynamic libraries for interfacing with C, you will need to arrange for them to be accessible via ``LD_LIBRARY_PATH`` when running the executable.
+Also note that, if you link with any dynamic libraries for interfacing with C, you will need to arrange for them to be accessible via ``LD_LIBRARY_PATH`` or ``DYLD_LIBRARY_PATH`` if on `macOS` when running the executable.
 The default Idris 2 support libraries are statically linked.

 Extending RefC
 ==============